PredictiveScienceLab/advanced-scientific-machine-learning/_sources/inverse/basics/01_classic_formulation.md

 ### The Square Loss
 The choice of the loss metric is somewhat subjective.
-However, a very common assumption is that to take the *square loss*:
+However, a very common choice is the *square loss*:

 $$
 \ell(f(x), y) = \parallel f(x) - y\parallel_2^2 = \sum_{i=1}^m\left(f_i(x)-y_i\right)^2.